CoreyCole/zaliql/README.md

   - TEXT.
 The name of the column containing the binary treatment indicator
 - covariates
   - TEXT.
 A comma-separated list of the covariate column names.
+- output_table
+  - TEXT.
+The name of the materialized source_table subclass where the additional columns will be appended or updated.
 - method
   - TEXT, default: "nearest".
 The name of the desired matching method.
 Currently, "exact" (exact matching), "full" (full matching), "genetic" (genetic matching), "nearest" (nearest neighbor matching), "optimal" (optimal matching), and "subclass" (Subclassification) are available.
 - method_input (optional)